Early social changes under Islam: Women's rights

 Majid Khadduri writes that under the Arabian pre-Islamic law of status, women had virtually no rights, whereas Sharia (Islamic law) provided women with several rights.
 John Esposito states that the reforms affected marriage, divorce, and inheritance.
 According to Karen Armstrong, there were cultures, in the West and elsewhere, where women were not accorded the rights of inheritance and divorce until centuries later.
 The Oxford Dictionary of Islam states that the general improvement of the status of Arab women included the prohibition of female infanticide, and recognizing women's full personhood.
 Gerhard Endress states: "The social system ... build up a new system of marriage, family and inheritance; this system treated women as an individual too and guaranteed social security to her as well as to her children.
 Legally controlled polygamy was an important advance on the various loosely defined arrangements which had previously been both possible and current; it was only by this provision (backed up by severe punishment for adultery), that the family, the core of any sedentary society could be placed on a firm footing."

 Leila Ahmed argues that the independence and financial success of Muhammad's first wife Khadijah, including "her economic independence, her initiating of her marriage, and not even needing a male guardian to act as an intermediary (as was to be required by Islam), her marriage to a man many years younger than herself, and her remaining with him in a monogamous marriage (Muhammad had no other wife until after her death), all from pre-Islamic era."

-However, other records state that in pre-Islamic Arabia inheritance and status of women in pre-Islamic Arabia was not secured, but was limited to upper classes.